Euphorbia braunsii

 Photographer: Judd Kirkel Welwitch

-Euphorbia rudis is a sturdy succulent that produces stout cylindrical branches above the thick, underground rootstock and short stem.
-The outer branches are forced continually further outwards by new ones emerging in the centre, even more than in this specimen.
-A mature plant forms a hemisphere that will eventually touch the ground.
-The plant grows to 25 cm in height.
+Euphorbia braunsii, previously E. rudis , is a sturdy stem succulent growing stout, cylindrical branches above a thick, underground rootstock and short stem to heights around 25 cm and width of 35 cm.
+The outer branches are continually forced further outwards by new ones emerging in the centre.
+A mature plant forms a near hemisphere as in the photo, eventually touching the ground.
+This is one of the vingerpol type euphorbias that also bears that name.

-Some dry stalks, the peduncles of cyathia that were on the stem tops in of the younger plant when the stems had been much shorter, are to be seen below the leaves on the sides.
-This is not really a spiny species, the irregularly shaped “flower” stalks being sparsely distributed here (Williamson, 2010; JSTOR; iSpot).
+Some dry stalks, the peduncles of cyathia that were on the stem tops of the younger plant when the stems had been much shorter, are present below the leaves on the branches in picture.
+This is not really a spiny species, the irregularly shaped “flower” stalks being sparsely distributed.